SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Tips/Tips.md

 Maybe (2) needs some work to be really usable, it was never tried.
 Also, it needs a rename to `SpAthensPresenter`

-### Migrating from Spec1
+### Migrating from Spec 1.0
-Here is a little list of points that you should consider when you migrate your applications from Spec1 to Spec2.
+Here is a little list of points that you should consider when you migrate your applications from Spec 1.0 to Spec2.

 ##### Picking the right superclass